Laura190/ImageAnalysisWorksheets/FurtherResources/FurtherResources.md

 # Version Control

 As you start developing more complicated workflows you may want to start using version control software.
-[Git](https://git-scm.com/doc), version control software, and [Github](https://github.com/)(code repository) are commonly used for scientific software.
+[Git](https://git-scm.com/doc), version control software, and [Github](https://github.com/), code repository, are commonly used for scientific software.
 You can sign up to [Github Education](https://github.com/education) to access additional tools and resources from Github.

 # Making data FAIR